nomadjimbob/inDiv-for-TablePress/readme.txt

 = What does this plugin do? =

-It wraps the TablePress element in <div class="tablepress_in_div"></div> to allow easier styling for your theme/site.
+It wraps the TablePress element in <div class="indiv_tablepress"></div> to allow easier styling for your theme/site.

 = How do I apply inDiv to TablePress =

 Simply add the shortcut in_div=true to a TablePress shortcode.
-You will end up with a basic TablePress shortcode like [tablepress in_div=true]
+You will end up with a basic TablePress shortcode like [table id=... indiv=true]

+= Can I apply this to all TablePress tables =

+Yes!
+In the TablePress > inDiv Options page, you can enable the option to automatically apply to all TablePress tables instead of per shortcode attribute.

 == Changelog ==

+= 1.0.2 =
+* Users can now enable the plugin to apply to all tables instead of per shortcode attribute
+* Rewritten backend to be modular
+* Now requires WordPress 5.3+ and PHP 5.6.20+

 = 1.0.1 =
 * Initial Release.